Benjamin Moore Lenox Tan HC-44: Undertones & Real Home Use

 North, East, South, West – Which Paint Color is the Best?

 Lenox Tan has an LRV of 43.14.
-With an LRV of this depth, Lenox Tan is getting darn close to the medium end of things and isn’t as light or soft as MOST of the popular beige and tan paint colors.
+With an LRV this deep, Lenox Tan is getting darn close to the middle of the spectrum and isn’t as light or soft as MOST popular beige and tan paint colors.

 Not sure what LRV is?
 It could save your paint-lovin’ life – read all about it HERE.